dahotre/overstock-deals-for-chrome/README.md

 Overstock.com Chrome extension
 ==========================

-Chrome extension repo for my implementation of Overstock.com deals
+My implementation of a Chrome extension for deals on  Overstock.com